stormboy/whims/README.md

 ###Configure

-Update setting.js to point configure the port for the server to listen on and the connection of your MQTT server.
+Update setting.js to point configure the port for the web server to listen on and the connection details of your MQTT server.

 Configuration for the UI is in html/ui.json.
-This specifies filters for determining which widgets to display on the screen as well as the set of sidgets to display.
+This specifies filters for determining which widgets to display on the screen as well as the set of widgets to display.

 In the future, the widgets displayed will be determined by a "hyperspace category" which will relate to an MQTT topic.

 ###Optimise